genesiscloud/genesis-cloud-inference-articles/art01.md

 Upon the successful installation, we recommend rebooting your instance by stopping and starting it from the Genesis Cloud Web console.

-We strongly advise to take time and study [CUDA EULA](https://docs.nvidia.com/cuda/eula/index.html) available by the reference on this page.
+We strongly advise you to take time and study [CUDA EULA](https://docs.nvidia.com/cuda/eula/index.html) available by the reference on this page.

 To validate CUDA installation, type the command: